 Michael J. Morsberger joined GW in April 2010 as Vice President for Development and Alumni Relations.
 Mr. Morsberger leads GW's fund raising and alumni engagement teams and will set goals and priorities for advancement activities.
 Mr. Morsberger most recently served as Vice President for Duke Medicine development and alumni relations and has more than 23 years of leadership experience in the industry.

 Previously, he served as Associate Vice President of Development and Executive Director at the University of Virginia Health System and Foundation.
-Prior to his work at UVa, he spent nearly a decade at Johns Hopkins Medicine in Baltimore, where is oversaw advancement for their world renown Comprehensive Cancer Center and was instrumental in securing the largest gift in university history - when philanthropist Sidney Kimmel pledged $150 million.
+Prior to his work at UVa, he spent nearly a decade at Johns Hopkins Medicine in Baltimore, where he oversaw advancement for their world renowned Comprehensive Cancer Center and was instrumental in securing the largest gift in University history-- philanthropist Sidney Kimmel's pledge of $150 million.